Chat with us on WhatsApp

 Using a patient-centred approach, Dr Bonaros can assess your case, perform a reliable diagnosis, and provide you with a realistic and comprehensive treatment plan tailored specifically to your needs.
 He will also monitor the effectiveness of the medical therapy clinically and suggest other treatments, such as medical and surgical options to augment the benefits of minoxidil.

-Ready to try minoxidil for hair loss?
-Book an appointment with Dr Epameinondas Bonaros to start your hair restoration journey.
-You can also fill out our online assessment form and get advice directly into your inbox.
+Are you ready for a minoxidil hair treatment from a trusted hair loss treatment specialist in Scotland?
+Book an appointment with Dr Epameinondas Bonaros to start your hair restoration journey today.
+You can also schedule a Zoom consultation below or fill out our free online assessment form to get advice sent directly to your inbox.